adiHusky/3D-Object-Classification-Using-Capsule-Networks/Maya3D-Images-Dataset/Akash/Readme.md

 # Week3

 We tried several techniques to bring the images in a white backgorund, we went over 4 instances of background.
 We attempted to achieve the same with using the following methods:
-1. Placing the object in front of a white plane
+1. Placing the object in front of a white plane<br>
-2. Placing the object inside a white cuboid
+2. Placing the object inside a white cuboid<br>
-3. Placing the object inside a white shpere
+3. Placing the object inside a white shpere<br>
-4. Placing an image view in the camera settings
+4. Placing an image view in the camera settings<br>

 After we were done with the white background, our task was to create image sequences with shadows.